hashicorp/terraform-website/content/source/docs/enterprise/private/logging.html.md

 # Terraform Enterprise Logs

 This document contains information about interacting with Private Terraform Enterprise logs.
+There are two types of logs, application logs and audit logs.
+Application logs emit information about the services that comprise Terraform Enterprise.
+Audit logs emit information whenever any resource managed by Terraform Enterprise is changed.

 # Application Logs - AMI based installs